ECNU-ICALK/EasyCL/README.md

 ## Introduction

 EasyCL is developed based on the LLaMA Factory framework, focusing on continual learning methods for large language models.
 It provides a comprehensive suite of tools and methods to address the problem of catastrophic forgetting in sequential learning tasks.
+It supports training and evaluation for various base models and data in both single-modal and multi-modal scenarios.

 The framework integrates a variety of state-of-the-art continual learning techniques designed specifically for language models, allowing researchers and practitioners to easily implement, compare, and develop new methods.